14 Best Cable Chest Exercises (With Workout Routines)

 1. Start off by sitting on an exercise ball, gripping cable handles in each hand.

-2. Slowly roll down on the exercise ball, making sure that your head and neck are on the ball with your feet planted on the floor ahead of you.
+2. Slowly roll down on the exercise ball, ensuring that your head and neck are on the ball and your feet are planted on the floor ahead.

 3. Lift up with the cables and bring them straight up above your chest, squeezing throughout the entire motion.

-• Perform the exercise properly and make sure they don’t lose their balance and fall.
+4. Perform the exercise properly and ensure they don’t lose their balance and fall.

 13. Single Arm Chest Fly

-When doing a chest workout with a cable machine, there are plenty of single-arm exercises you can add to correct potential imbalances.
+When doing a chest workout with a cable machine, you can add plenty of single-arm exercises to correct potential imbalances.

 The one-arm fly is a unilateral variation of the fly.
-It is used by those who would like to focus on the inner side.
+It is used by those who want to focus on the inner chest.

 During Exercise, emphasis is placed on bringing the resistance further across the body and past the midline, thus extending the range of motion to force an intense peak contraction in the inner pec.